pozulp/IntroToMC/README.md

 IntroToMC.pdf
 -------------
-Slides for "Introduction to Monte Carlo", an invited talk which I gave to LLNL's Computation Summer Students.
+Slides for "Introduction to Monte Carlo", an invited talk which I gave to LLNL's Computation Summer Students

 PlotsForIntroToMC.ipynb
 -----------------------